6 Little-Known Botox Facts That Might Surprise You

 If you’ve sweat through your shirt more times than you can count, help is here…in the form of Botox.
 Yup, you can get Botox injected into the sweat glands under your skin to temporarily block chemical signals from the nerves that stimulate sweat glands.
 The results last about seven to eight months—talk to your derm and see if it’s a good option for you.

-Here’s a crazy fact—early testing has shown that one Botox injection can help treat depression.
+Here’s a crazy botox fact—early testing has shown that one Botox injection can help treat depression.
 Why?
 Think of it this way—your emotions are tied to your facial muscles and expressions, so relaxing your face muscles disrupts this connection.
-In this study published in the Journal of Psychiatric Research, researcher M. Axel Wollmer says he believes Botox ““interrupts feedback from the facial musculature to the brain, which may be involved in the development and maintenance of negative emotions.”
+In this study published in the Journal of Psychiatric Research, researcher M. Axel Wollmer says he believes Botox “interrupts feedback from the facial musculature to the brain, which may be involved in the development and maintenance of negative emotions.”

 When Botox is injected into specific muscles, it blocks signals that cause unnecessary muscle tightening, which is the cause of chronic pain.
 A 2012 study showed that Botox injections significantly improved pain levels and overall quality of life for those who suffered from chronic neck pain.

 Botox actually received FDA approval in 2013 to be used as a treatment for migraine headaches.
-The weird thing is, no one is quite sure why it eases migraine symptoms—the most popular theory is that it prevent pain signals from reaching your nerve endings.
+The weird thing is, no one is quite sure why it eases migraine symptoms—the most popular theory is that it prevents pain signals from reaching your nerve endings.
 Talk to your doctor if you suffer from migraines, and want to know if Botox is a good option for you.

 Were you surprised by any of these Botox facts?
 Any we missed?
 Sound off below!